deeprob/EnZymClass/README.md

 *Users can pass the number of cores to be used by EnZymClass using the "--threads" optional argument.
 By default EnZymClass uses maximum available threads.*

 ## Reducing the number of validation simulations to run
 *EnZymClass estimates an accurate validation performance by simulating N number of models where each model uses unique training and validation sets.
 By default, N=1000.
-To get faster results, an user can reduce the number of simulations to run by specifying a lower number through the "--nsim" optional argument.
+To get faster results, the user can reduce the number of simulations to run by specifying a lower number through the "--nsim" optional argument.
 To stop EnZymClass from generating this report, "--nsim" can be set to 0.*

 ## Using EnZymClass to **ONLY CREATE FEATURES**.
 *To only create features and not run the prediction model, run enzymclass with the "--featurize" argument.*

+## Using EnZymClass to **ONLY RUN PREDICTION PIPELINE**.
+*To only run the prediction model, run enzymclass with the "--predict" argument.
+This assumes that the features are already stored in the /path/to/root_dir/features/ dir.*

 # Future Work
 1. Packaging EnZymClass.